Having a beard is very much like having a long beard (I got both).

 Due to this butter-intensive formula, the consistency of the balm is slightly different from most balms, in the sense it’s a bit more solid (or like butter).

-That makes the application process a bit more work-intensive because the paste needs to be emulsified and rubbed thoroughly in order to melt.
+That makes the application process a bit more work-intensive because the paste needs to be emulsified and rubbed thoroughly to melt.

 However, unlike the Bulldog’s beard balm, this formula is all-natural and doesn’t contain any weird ingredients.
 At the same time, it’s a bit more pricey than most balms out there.